Elliott R. Corbett: The Corbett Brothers Auto Storage Garage

 The Corbett Brothers Auto Storage Garage (Broadway Garage), designed by A. E. Doyle.
 Completed in 1925.
 It was Portland's first self-service ramp garage.
 Access was off Pine Street.
 Store fronts were located on Sixth, Broadway and Pine.
 It is built in reinforced concrete.
 Alterations were made for the Corbetts by Pietro Belluschi in 1948.
 Listed on The National Register of Historic Places.

 In November 1956 the brothers began their transition into retirement.
 These buildings in addition to the other Corbett holdings were sold.

 Other business involvements

 Elliott Corbett served on the Board of the Livestock State Bank (1914–1918), the Portland Home Telephone Company (1911–1918) and the American Mail Line (1947–1953) amongst others.

 He was President (1942–1943) and Trustee of the Portland Association of Building Owners and Managers.

 The P Ranch

-The Corbett brothers had enjoyed their boyhood days spent at the P Ranch in the Harney Basin of Eastern Oregon.
-At that time it had been owned by the French-Glenn Livestock Company and run by Peter French.
-This ranch was a vast spread in the Harney Basin watershed of the Steens Mountain and Blue Mountains.
-At the time of French's death, the P Ranch ran some seventy miles from the foothills of Steens Mountains to the south edge of Malheur Lake.
-"The P Ranch was the greatest ranch in that country, compromising, with its satellite ranches, one hundred and forty thousand acres."
-Since it owned all the strategic waterholes and streams it also controlled vast acres of public range lands.
-In 1903 the ranch additionally controlled 622,000 acres of grassland range leased from the government.

-Subsequently in 1906, when Henry Corbett was 25 and Elliott Corbett was 22, Charles Erskine Scott Wood, their grandfather's former lawyer, advised them that the heirs of French-Glenn Livestock Company which then owned the Ranch were interested in selling.
+In 1906, Charles Erskine Scott Wood, Corbett's grandfather's former lawyer, advised them that the heirs of French-Glenn Livestock Company which then owned the Ranch were interested in selling.
 Wood became a minority partner with the Corbett brothers in the sale and he represented the Corbett brothers during the acquisition.